ibm-cloud-docs/cis/notifications.md

 * **--name** is the name of the alert policy.
 * **--description** is the description for the alert policy.
 * **--emails** is the email addresses for dispatching an alert notification.
-For example: `--emails test1@cn.ibm.com,test2@cn.ibm.com`
+For example, `--emails test1@cn.ibm.com,test2@cn.ibm.com`
 * **--webhooks** is the webhook ID that for dispatching an alert notification.
-For example: `--webhook webhookID1,webhookID2`
+For example, `--webhook webhookID1,webhookID2`
-* **--enabled** sets whether or not the alert policy is enabled.
+* **--enabled** sets whether the alert policy is enabled.
 * **-i, --instance** is the instance name or ID.
-If not set, the context instance specified by ibmcloud cis instance-set INSTANCE is used.
+If not set, the context instance that is specified by `ibmcloud cis instance-set INSTANCE` is used.
 * **--output** specifies the output format; only JSON is supported.

 ### Pool toggle alert command
 {: #cli-pool-toggle-alert-cmd}

-Create an alert policy for pool toogle alerts.
+Create an alert policy for pool toggle alerts.

 ```sh
 ibmcloud cis alert-policy pool-toggle-alert-create --name NAME (--emails EMAILS | --webhooks WEBHOOKS) --enabled (true | false) --pools POOLS --trigger-condition (enabled | disabled | either) [--include-future-pools (true | false)] [--description DESCRIPTION] [-i, --instance INSTANCE] [--output FORMAT]